Kuandyk Bishimbayev

 Kuandyk Bishimbayev (be-SHIM-ba-yev; Қуандық Уәлиханұлы Бишімбаев, /kk/; born 11 April 1980) is a former Kazakh politician who served as Minister of National Economy of Kazakhstan from 6 May 2016 to 28 December 2016.
-In November 2023, he was charged with the murder of his wife Saltanat Nukenova and a widely-publicized televised trial started in March 2024.
+In November 2023, he was charged with the murder of his wife Saltanat Nukenova and a widely publicized televised trial started in March 2024.
 He was convicted in May 2024 and sentenced to prison for 24 years.

 Early life and education

 Bishimbayev was born in the city of Kyzyl-Orda (now Kyzylorda) in 1980.
 In 1999 he graduated from the Narxoz University in Almaty; then in 2001, from the Dulaty University.
-In 2003, he earned a masters in business administration from the George Washington University in Washington, D.C., as part of the Bolashak scholarship.
+In 2003, he earned a master's degree in business administration from the George Washington University in Washington, D.C., as part of the Bolashak scholarship.

 Career

 From 2003, Bishimbayev worked as manager of the Borrowing and Structured Finance Department, general manager of the Treasury Department of the Development Bank of Kazakhstan JSC.
 From 2004 to 2005, he was the head of the Functional Analysis Division of the Budget Policy and Planning Department, deputy head of the Investment Planning and Analysis Directorate of the Ministry of Economy and Budget Planning until becoming the managing director and a member of the board of the National Innovation Fund JSC.
 In 2005, Bishimbayev became the deputy chairman of the management board, member of the management board of JSC Center for Marketing and Analytical Research.
 From December 2005, he served as vice president of JSC Ordabasy Corporation and the chairman of the Board of Directors of JSC Interkomshina.

 In 2006, Bishimbayev was appointed as the advisor to the Minister of Economy and Budget Planning, where he worked until he was appointed as advisor to the Deputy Prime Minister of Kazakhstan in December 2006.
 The next year, he was the president of the Center for the Development of Trade Policy JSC under the Ministry of Industry and Trade.
 From January 2007 to February 2008, Bishimbayev served as Vice Minister of Industry and Trade until becoming the head of the Department of Socio-Economic Monitoring of the Administration of the President of Kazakhstan in February 2008.

 On 22 May 2009, Bishimbayev was appointed as the assistant to the President of Kazakhstan, where he served the post until becoming the Vice Minister of Trade and Economic Development on 16 March 2010.
 From May 2011 to May 2013, he worked as deputy chairman of the Board of the Samruk-Kazyna Fund.
 From 2013 to 2016, Bishimbayev was appointed as chairman of the board of the Baiterek National Managing Holding.

 On 6 May 2016, he was appointed as Minister of National Economy after waves of unrest during the protests against land reforms to replace Erbolat Dosaev, however he was eventually dismissed from his post on 28 December 2016.